 We intend to help you decide if Avira Phantom VPN is the right pick.
 To do that, we’ll examine its performance and features.
 Let’s start with the table below that shows all its main features.

-In this review, we'll evaluate Avira Phantom VPN against the best VPN services using various tests and criteria.
+This Avira Phantom VPN review will evaluate Avira Phantom against the best VPN services using various tests and criteria.
 We’ll assess its reputation, speed, security, privacy, pricing, and customer support.

 We have an unbiased approach to our reviews to ensure fairness and accuracy.
 If you’re interested in understanding how we conduct our reviews, we have an article that explains how we review VPNs.

-Avira is based in Germany, with a headquarters in the USA.
+Avira is based in Germany, with headquarters in the USA.
 Its jurisdiction may be a concern for some, but there have been no reported data leaks so far.
-Our Score: 5/10
+Our Score: 8/10

 It’s important to know where your chosen VPN comes from, as these online services (just like any other type of business organization) must respect the laws of their home country.
 So, let’s see where Avira comes from and what that means for its users.

 Avira VPN is based in Germany.
-It was previously known as H+BEDV Datentechnik GmbH, established in 1986.
+"Avira" was previously known as H+BEDV Datentechnik GmbH, established in 1986.
 With over 100 million users worldwide, Avira offers products that combat malware and various digital threats.Â

 The company has offices in Romania, the Netherlands, China, and the United States.
 That said, the Avira headquarters nearest to your location will determine the laws that govern your software use.
 Unless you’re in North America, purchasing a VPN from Avira will fall under the jurisdiction of Germany, which is one of the leading members of the European Union.Â